predictivetechnologysystems/MachineTrader-Community/README.md

 Before attempting to upload any of these json scripts, we highly recommend reviewing the MachineTrader "Intro to Nodes and Flows" video in the video training library by clicking here: https://drive.google.com/file/d/1sZTaXBhRjyAKSIIaxdYJ8Lh2xVoUtV_8/view?usp=sharing

-Many of the procedures described below have corresponding instructional videos, so if you prefer video learning, go to the MachineTrader YouTube channel.
+Many of the flows above have corresponding instructional documentation saved here: https://drive.google.com/drive/folders/1BY3VQ9Diz4gsCk15buN4k5ezFtCN7EKE?usp=sharing

 # Adding Your Alpaca Keys to Your Instance